yeajustmars/boil-hello-world/README.md

 # Usage

-See individual templates for instructions on how to run that language.
+See individual templates for instructions on how to install and run that language.

 ## TIP